fmalina/revisions-blocl/help/faq.md

 I forgot my password/username.
 Help!
 ------------------------------------
-If you cannot remember your password, [send yourself a link to set a new one](/account/password/reset/).
-If it doesn’t work, contact us stating your name, full surname, correct email (double check) and any other email addresses you might have used.
+If you cannot remember your password, [send yourself a link to set a new one](/accounts/password/reset/).
+If it doesn't work, contact us stating your name, full surname, correct email (double check) and any other email addresses you might have used.
 We’ll get you sorted.